 Fleas on Dogs

-Compared to cats, dogs are less likely to have fleas on their necks, but are more prone to having problems on their ventral (underside) areas.
-In one dog survey, the most heavily infested areas were the back and sides, followed by the chest and abdomen.
+Compared to cats, dogs are less likely to have fleas on their necks and are more prone to having problems on their undersides.
+In one survey, the most heavily infested areas were the back and sides, followed by the chest and abdomen.
 The neck and crotch were moderately invested.
 A similar study found fleas were most prevalent around the hindquarters of dogs.

 In dogs, FAD is most prevalent on the dorsal lumbar region (lower back), followed by the hindquarters (tail base, thighs, and groin).